coderefinery/manuals/instructor-tech-setup.md

 * Making your screen look simple, to not distract from what you are trying to teach, and
-* Showing more advanced practical setups that others may want to copy.
+* Showing more advanced setups, so that others can learn and improve.

 In general, try to use a simpler arrangement at the beginning of workshops.
 You, or other teachers, can begin showing more advanced